Dennis Koble interview

 Q: It's a shame nothing more came out of IL (such a waste of all that talent), but I can't say I'm that surprised to hear it.
 All I know about Seamus was that he was part of the original XBOX team - the team that designed the system (hardware); he was never a games (software) guy beyond the arcade collection he owns with his wife, Van Burnham.

 Dennis Koble: Van was a major proponent of Victory Garden but was unable to deal with ANY sort of criticism (constructive or otherwise) and was totally unable to take any sort of comments on her proposed idea.
 She became extremely hostile to ANYONE at IL and refused to respond (email or otherwise) to anyone at the company.

 Dennis Koble: Both Seamus and Van Burnham lacked any actual game-making experience, but were convinced they knew how to make games.
 Although, in the rest of the company's estimation, they didn't.
-They were both strong personalities, but as you, know many of us in the real games business also have very strong personalities, and inevitably it caused clashes and finally broke up the company.
+They were both strong personalities, but as you know, many of us in the real games business also have very strong personalities, and it inevitably caused clashes and finally broke up the company.
 I think that probably contributed to Seamus and Van breaking up, but I really don't know.
-They divorced right after the company troubles started to get worse.
+They divorced right after the company's troubles started to get worse.